wirethingproject/punchguard-poc/README.md

 - Secure firewall rules for this VPN connection
 - A SOCKS Proxy flow that I don't think it's a good idea since using WireGuard is more secure, but maybe someone can't use UDP
 - TCP ICE
-- Protocol for no manual pairing using the signaling implementation
+- Protobuf protocol for no manual pairing using the signaling implementation
 - Signaling using TOR
 - Signaling using a central service or server
 - Guard using OpenVPN